YiboDokkieWang/MPPT-for-PV-under-partial-shading-condition/README.md

 # MPPTforPV
 This is a MPPT for PV array under partial shading condition file that was built in MATLAB/Simulink version 2020b.
-Three models are MPPT based on INC, PSO, and the JEINC (In the corresponding )
+Three models are MPPT based on INC, PSO, and the JEINC (proposed in the corresponding pdf)

 # Research on Global Maximum Power Point Tracking Control of PV Arrays Based on Jump Explore Incremental Conductance Method